Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Quantum Speed Limits and Energetics of Quantum Computation

-To sum up, the analysis above provides us that the fundamental energetic requirement to drive a quantum logical system comes from the balance of two competing phenomena. (i) the entanglement between the drive and the logical quantum system (the larger the entanglement at the end of the computation, the larger the eigenerror of the logical operation), and (ii) the minimal time to carry out the computation, imposed by the QSL.
-This implies that, in the case we considered (i.e., the JC model), the strength of the driving field needs to have enough photons (that is, energy) to make negligible the error due to inefficient use of the laser-qubit entanglement.
+Note that the average number of driving photons $\navg$ is proportional to the initial energy put into the system by the driving system, since the Hamiltonian of the latter is $H_\mathrm{drive} = \hbar\omega b^\dagger b$.
+Our derivation thus encloses the findings of previous works~\cite{ozawa_conservative_2002, banacloche_minimum_energy} stating the following: if one aims that the average error in performing a single-qubit computation is smaller than $\epsilon$, then a driving pulse with energy $E = \navg \hbar \omega$ scaling as $1/\epsilon$ has to be employed.
+This analysis provides us that the energetic requirement to drive a quantum logical system, at least in the Jaynes-Cummings model, comes from the balance of two competing phenomena: (i) the entanglement-induced error from Eq.~\eqref{eq:error-time-scaling}, increasing with time, that suggests one should use shorter gate times; and (ii) the QSLs of Eq.~\eqref{eq:qsl-time-scaling}, which tell us that shorter gate times come at the cost of increasing the number of photons $\navg$.
+This implies that, in the case we considered (i.e., the JC model), the strength of the driving field needs to have enough photons (that is, energy) according to Eqs.~(\ref{eq:bar_epsilon_theta_1})-(\ref{eq:bar_epsilon_theta_2}) in order to make negligible the error due to inefficient use of the laser-qubit entanglement.